 Handling Spills and Stains

 Even with good care, life happens.
 Coffee spills, muddy footprints, or the occasional pet accident.
-Here’s what to do:
+Here’s what to do:- Act quickly.
+The sooner you blot, the less the liquid can penetrate.

 - Use cold or lukewarm water only.
 Hot water can set stains or damage fibres.